A Single Man (album)

-A Single Man is the twelfth studio album by British musician Elton John.
+A Single Man is the twelfth studio album by the British musician Elton John.
 Released in 1978, it is the first album for which Gary Osborne replaced Bernie Taupin as lyricist.
 It is also the first of two (the second being Victim of Love) John albums that, on the original cut, have no tracks co-written by Taupin.

 Production

 A Single Man is the first of Elton John's albums to not include work by lyricist Bernie Taupin, and the first since his 1969 debut, Empty Sky, without producer Gus Dudgeon.
 The returning members of the Elton John Band are percussionist Ray Cooper and guitarist Davey Johnstone; the latter played on only one song on the album.
 Paul Buckmaster would not appear on another Elton John album until Made in England (1995).
 Unlike previous compositions in which lyrics came first, John started the album's compositions by writing melodies at a piano.
-John's sings in a lower register than prior recordings.
+John sings in a lower register than prior recordings.
 "Song for Guy" was written as a tribute to Guy Burchett, a young messenger employed by John's record label Rocket Records, who was killed in a motorcycle accident.

 The staff and players of Watford Football Club, of which John was chairman at the time, provide backing vocals on "Big Dipper" (which notably includes a lyric implying homosexuality) and "Georgia".
 Also featured on these tracks are the backing vocals of the female staff from Rocket Records, credited as 'The South Audley Street Girls' Choir'.

 The photo for the front cover was taken in the Long Walk, which is part of Windsor Great Park in Berkshire.
 The inside cover shows John in a Jaguar XK140 FHC.
 John stopped wearing his trademark glasses in public for a period during the late 1970s, which the album photo reflects.